tuomaseerola/onset/readme.md

-# Readme

-## Onset detection
+# Onset detection in the Interpersonal Entrainment in Musical Performance

-Onset detection is a well-established research area in MIR and there are multiple efficient solutions for extraction onsets from various types of musical materials.
-Here we wanted to rely on a conventional technique that would be applied to as many different kinds of onsets in this particular corpora in order to make the temporal comparison of different instruments reliable.
+Onset detection is a well-established research area in MIR and there are multiple efficient solutions for extraction onsets from various types of musical materials ^[[Bello, J.P., Daudet, L., Abdallah, S., Duxbury, C., Davies, M., Sandler, M.B.
+(2005) "A Tutorial on Onset Detection in Music Signals", IEEE Transactions on Speech and Audio Processing 13(5), pp 1035–1047](http://www.iro.umontreal.ca/~pift6080/H09/documents/papers/bello_onset_tutorial.pdf)].
+In the context of [Interpersonal Entrainment in Musical Performance (IEMP)](https://www.dur.ac.uk/iemp/), AHRC-funded research project, we wanted explore how musicians in different ensembles synchronise to each other.
+For this, we needed to extract onsets from diverse range of audio recordings.
+We wanted to rely on a conventional onset extraction technique that would be applied to as many different kinds of onsets in order to make the temporal comparison of different instruments comparable.
+Also, we wanted to keep the temporal resolution of the onset estimation high, much higher than the often used tolerance in the onset detection evaluation (e.g., 80 ms).

-## Goals and audio materials
+## Audio materials
-- To facilitate entrainment analyses in the [IEMP project](https://www.dur.ac.uk/iemp/), onsets need to extracted reliably, and transparently using the same technique from multiple instruments and performances.
-- The temporal resolution of the onset estimation should be high, much higher than the often used tolerance in onset detection evaluation (80 ms).
-- Musical material in the project ranges from jembe music of West Africa to North Indian classical music to Western jazz.
+- Musical material in the [IEMP](https://www.dur.ac.uk/iemp/) project ranges from jembe music of West Africa to North Indian classical music to Western jazz.
-- IEMP Collection can be found at [OSF](https://osf.io/ks325/)
+- IEMP Collection with annotations, audio and videos can be found at [OSF](https://osf.io/ks325/)

-## Technical details
+## Onset extraction: Technical details

 Onsets were extracted based on envelope characteristics using [Matlab](https://www.mathworks.com) and MIR Toolbox ([Lartillot, Toiviainen, & Eerola, 2008](https://www.jyu.fi/hytk/fi/laitokset/mutku/en/research/materials/mirtoolbox)).